Omar Gutiérrez

-Omar Gutiérrez (born 24 September 1967) is an Argentine politician, who serves as governor of the Neuquén Province.
+Omar Gutiérrez (born 24 September 1967) is an Argentine politician, who served as governor of the Neuquén Province from 2015 to 2023.
 He is the former minister of economy of the previous governor, Jorge Sapag.
-With his victory in the 2015 elections, the Neuquén People's Movement continues ruling the province after 53 years.
+With his victory in the 2015 elections, the Neuquén People's Movement continued ruling the province after 53 years.

 On 10 August 2020, Gutiérrez attended the inauguration ceremony of Costa Limay Sustainable Complex for Transgender Women, an affordable housing project for transgender women founded by the Catholic nun Sister Mónica Astorga Cremona.